Learn How To Blast the Ball Like A Professional

 As we all know a poor craftsman blames their tools.
 In this case as long as your technique is right that’s all that really matters.
 Sure you might come across a ball or two that may not be to your liking and we’d all love to be playing and practicing with champions league balls all the time but it doesn’t always end up that way.

 Your focus should be on doing the right things all the time from a technique perspective whether you’re hitting a Jabulani or socks rolled into a ball.
 Doing the right things all the time no matter what the field conditions or ball will set you up for success in the future.
+If you can do it on a dirt pitch barefoot you can do it anywhere.

 If you haven’t developed the skill through hours on the training pitch and perfected the technique then an expensive pair of fancy boots isn’t going to help you.